-Lindsey performs both traditional flamenco with national and international flamenco artists and creates original dance performances that illustrate multifaceted storytelling through the blend of flamenco and contemporary dance, often woven together with her own creative prose.
+Lindsey performs with national and international flamenco artists and creates original dance performances that illustrate multifaceted storytelling, often woven together with her own creative prose.
 Lindsey co-founded and danced with Olas Music and Dance from 2009-2016.
-Olas released three albums, a film, three videos, and performed throughout New England.
-In July 2016, Lindsey performed in PORT Opera's Carmen at Portland's Merrill Auditorium.
+Olas released three albums, a full-length film, three videos, and performed throughout New England.
+In July 2016, Lindsey performed in Opera Maine's Carmen at Portland's Merrill Auditorium.
 Also in 2016, Lindsey was invited by the Maine Arts Commission to perform at MICA (Maine International Conference on the Arts).
-In 2017, Lindsey completed work on a multimedia, contemporary-flamenco performance entitled El Lobo y La Paloma released on June 3rd, 2017 at South Portland Auditorium, Maine.
-Created by Lindsey Bourassa, El Lobo y La Paloma is a performance that explores the theme of loss and connection.
+In 2017, Lindsey created and debuted a multimedia, contemporary-flamenco performance entitled El Lobo y La Paloma, a performance that explores the theme of loss and connection.
 Through all original flamenco dance, Arabic music and song, poetry, and projected imagery, El Lobo y La Paloma tells a story about the loss of a loved one and the mystical connections between physical and spiritual worlds.
 This work is inspired by the loss of Bourassa's own father in 2015.
-This project was made in artistic collaboration with Canadian-Iranian painter Khosro Berahmandi, Kuwaiti singer Talal Alzefiri, oud player Thomas Kovacevic, and flamenco dancer Megan Keogh, and with the participation of videographer Ali Mann, costume designer Molly Angie, and poet/translator Kifah Abdulla.
-In 2018, Lindsey collaborated with flamenco singer Bárbara Martínez and flamenco guitarist Cristian Puig in performances at Mayo Street Arts (Portland, ME) and the Bates College Music Series (Waterville, ME).
-Also in 2018, Lindsey performed as a guest artist in the production Soleá Con | Partida, an all original work created and performed by internationally recognized flamenco dancer Miguel Vargas and flamenco singer Ale Cano, with guitar accompaniment by José Manuel Alconchel.
+This project was made in artistic collaboration with Canadian-Iranian painter Khosro Berahmandi, Kuwaiti singer Talal Alzefiri, oud player Thomas Kovacevic, and flamenco dancer Megan Keogh.
+A full-length film of this performance will be released in 2019 at the Portland Museum of Art in collaboration with filmmakers David Camlin and Scott Sutherland and Hospice of Southern Maine.
+Since 2018, Lindsey has performed with flamenco artists such as singers Bárbara Martínez and Ale Cano, guitarists Cristian Puig, José Alconchel, and Andreas Arnold, and dancer Miguel Vargas.
+In 2018, Lindsey performed as a guest artist in the production Soleá Con | Partida, with internationally recognized flamenco dancer Miguel Vargas and flamenco singer Ale Cano.
+Soleá Con | Partida is an original work by Vargas and Cano.